UCLA vs. Colorado NCAA Football Odds, Plays and Insights | November 13, 2021

 Over/Under Insights

-- Saturday's over/under is 6.7 points higher than the combined 51.3 PPG average of the two teams.
+- These two squads combine to surrender 53.9 points per game, 3.1 fewer than this contest's over/under.

-- The 53.9 combined points per game that these two squads have allowed this season are 4.1 fewer than the 58 over/under in this contest.
+- The average total in Bruins games this season is 61.7, 4.7 points more than Saturday's over/under of 57.

-- The Bruins and their opponents have scored an average of 61.7 points per game in 2021, 3.7 more than Saturday's total.
+- The 57 over/under in this game is 8.1 points higher than the 48.9 average total in Buffaloes games this season.

 UCLA Stats and Trends

-- UCLA has five wins against the spread in nine games this year.
+- In UCLA's nine games this season, it has five wins against the spread.

-- This season, the Bruins have won ATS in each of their two games as a favorite of 15 points or more.
+- The Bruins have been favored by 16.5 points or more once this season and covered the spread.

-- UCLA's games this year have hit the over on four of nine set point totals (44.4%).
+- UCLA has eclipsed the over/under in 44.4% of its opportunities this year (four times over nine games with a set point total).

-- UCLA is 4-2 against the spread and 4-2 overall this season when the team records more than 25.7 points.
+- When UCLA puts up more than 25.7 points, it is 4-2 against the spread and 4-2 overall.

-- In games that UCLA picks up over 408.8 yards, the team is 4-2 against the spread and 4-2 overall.
+- UCLA is 4-2 against the spread and 4-2 overall when the team churns out more than 408.8 yards.

-- The Bruins have turned the ball over two more times (9 total) than the Buffaloes have forced a turnover (7) this season.
+- This year, the Bruins have turned the ball over nine times, two more than the Buffaloes' takeaways (7).

 - Find the latest spread and moneyline odds for UCLA at SISportsbook.